harshita-gupta/cs262-logical-clock/README.md

 # CS262 Logical Clock Lab Notebook
+## Usage
+Clone the repo and run: python run.py "log_file_name" where log_file_name is the prefix you want for each of your log files' names (our program will create 3 logs for each machine and name them according to the prefix you choose).

+For example: python run.py "log_trial_1"

 ## How the model was built and design decisions
 ### General Considerations
 We began by writing a Machine() class, which would act as the virtual machine/clock.
 Before beginning, we considered a few things--such as how the machines would communicate with each other, whether we would need to use sockets, etc.